Shivabalayogi Programs

 Meditation classes, as Swamiji sometimes referred to them, consisted of Shivabalayogi’s initiation into meditation, followed by forty-five minutes to an hour of meditation practice.

-“It is my duty to help you in meditation.”
+“It is Swamiji's duty to help you in meditation.”

 Following the meditation, Swamiji had his instructions on meditation read out loud, and each person received a piece of vibhuti, ash which he had blessed.